 Early French Immersion: K-7

 The Vancouver School Board's Early French Immersion program accepts 5 and 6 year olds at the beginning of their formal schooling.

 Early and Late French immersion are programs intended for non-French speaking students who wish to develop a high level of proficiency in both official languages.
 Students enrolled in French immersion study the same BC curriculum as students in the English-language program.
 The major distinction between the English-language program and French Immersion is that the language of instruction and communication in the immersion component is French.
 The BC curriculum is instructed in French from Kindergarten to the end of Grade 3.

-French Immersion is a program that can offer your child a fun, effective and challenging way to learn French at an early age, the opportunity to learn the same curriculum as the regular English program, in French; an opportunity to participate in rich French cultural learning experiences; a bilingual future.
-Generally the BC curriculum is instructed in French from Kindergarten to end of Grade 3.
+French Immersion is a program that can offer your child: a fun, effective and challenging way to learn French at an early age, the opportunity to learn the same curriculum as the regular English program, in French; an opportunity to participate in rich French cultural learning experiences; a bilingual future.
+Generally the BC curriculum is instructed in French from Kindergarten to the end of Grade 3.
 From Grades 4-7, 50-80% of the BC curriculum is taught in French.
 In Secondary School, from Grades 8-10, 50% of the BC curriculum is taught in French, in Grade 11, 25% of the curriculum is taught in French, and in Grade 12, at least 12.5% of the curriculum is taught in French.

 Early French Immersion Application - Kindergarten

-Please register at your English catchment school for Kindergarten then apply for the program online starting January 12.
-The deadline for application is February 4, 2015, the application website will close on February 4.
+Please register at your English catchment school for Kindergarten then apply for the Choice program online starting January of the year your child will start Kindergarten.
+The deadline for application is late January.

 Following is the list of Vancouver schools offering the early French Immersion program.
 Please note that some schools are annexes and only offer the French Immersion K-3 program.
 To locate your Early French Immersion Catchment School use the School Locator.

-To locate your French Immersion Catchment Schools, please go to Schools
+To locate your French Immersion Schools, please go to Schools

 Early French Immersion Schools